 PCP often allows access to newer models with advanced features at an affordable cost.

 It’s essential to understand that with PCP, interest rates can influence your monthly payments, so comparing deals from various lenders is crucial.
-Additionally, considering extra costs like potential excess mileage charges if applicable will help in effectively budgeting for this financing option.
+Additionally, considering extra costs like potential excess mileage charges, if applicable, will help in effectively budgeting for this financing option.

 HP